Debate Centers on Field of Membership, Taxation and Advertising

 The banking trade associations have found little ‘relief’ at the federal level from the alleged overstepping of credit unions’ legal authorities and have turned to the state level with their attacks.
-Whether the issue is field of membership, taxation or even using the word ‘banking’ in their advertising, the states are increasingly the front lines.

 Look at the NCUA’s 2016 expansion of field of membership rules, currently embroiled in a legal battle at the federal level.
 The NCUA won on several points in the original federal judge’s ruling, but the judge also threw out two key provisions:

 - Increasing the population limit for rural districts to one million